eaplatanios/jelly-bean-world/README.md

 ### Greedy Agent

 The greedy visual agent is implemented in [jbw/agents/greedy_visual_agent.cpp](jbw/agents/greedy_visual_agent.cpp).
-To build the greedy agent in Mac or Linux, simply run `make greedy_visual_agent`.
+To build the greedy agent, first make sure the submodules are initialized by running `git submodule update --init --recursive`.
+Next, on Mac or Linux, simply run `make greedy_visual_agent`.
 On Windows, build the Visual Studio project in `vs/greedy_visual_agent.vcxproj`.
 The executable will be located in `bin/greedy_visual_agent`.
 Feel free to modify the environment configuration in that source file.

 ## Using the Visualizer

 We provide a real-time interactive visualizer, located in [jbw/visualizer/jbw_visualizer.cpp](jbw/visualizer/jbw_visualizer.cpp), built using Vulkan and GLFW.
-To compile it in Mac or Linux, run `make visualizer`.
-On Windows, build the Visual Studio project `vs/jbw_visualizer.vcxproj`.
+To compile it, first make sure the submodules have been initialized by running `git submodule update --init --recursive`.
+Next, if you are on Mac or Linux, run `make visualizer`.
+On Windows, open the Visual Studio project `vs/jbw_visualizer.vcxproj` and make sure the include and library paths have the correct Vulkan and GLFW directories on your machine.
+To do so, in the Solution Explorer, right click on the `jbw_visualizer` project and select "Properties".
+Select "C\C++ > General", and modify "Additional Include Directories" as needed.
+For the library paths, select "Linker > General" and modify "Additional Library Directories" as needed.
 The executable will be located in `bin/jbw_visualizer`.
 To run the visualizer, simply run:
 ```bash
 cd bin
 ./jbw_visualizer